 WordPress is already more complicated off the bat because you have to first find a hosting provider and install this yourself.
-Something WordPress is also known for its extensions and plugins, but they’re not always that easy to install or implement, so be aware of this.
+Something WordPress is also known for its extensions and plugins, but they’re not always that easy to maintain, so be aware of this.
 ‘Set it and forget it' is definitely not the attitude you should have when running a WordPress site.

-Winner: Though Webflow isn’t the simplest tool, it’s still a little bit more user friendly than WordPress and will take you far less time to get set up.
+Winner: Though Webflow isn’t the simplest tool, it’s still a little more user-friendly than WordPress and will take you far less time to get set up.

 Designs & Flexibility: What are their pros and cons?